-Mitigation Accelerating the transformational shift to a low-carbon economy in the Republic Action 2.1 of Mauritius Objective The project will provide the enabling environment for the scaling up of renewable energy in Mauritius thereby bringing the transformational change advocated by the Green Climate Fund (GCF).
+Mitigation Action 2.1 Accelerating the transformational shift to a low-carbon economy in the Republic of Mauritius Objective The project will provide the enabling environment for the scaling up of renewable energy in Mauritius thereby bringing the transformational change advocated by the Green Climate Fund (GCF).
 The project will curtail both the regulatory and infrastructural barriers for a paradigm shift in power generation in Mauritius.
-Description The project is being implemented in two phases with the following three components: ➤ Component 1: Institutional strengthening for renewable energy ➤ Component 2: Improving grid absorption capacity followed by PV deployment ➤ Component 3: PV mini grids on the Outer Island of Agalega The project activities are designed with an emission reduction target of 190,951 tCO2e by the end of 2027.
-As of December 2023, a total capacity of 3.7 MW rooftops solar PV panels have been successfully installed and commissioned, which results in an estimated ~2,990 tCO2e direct emissions reductions.
-Type of instrument Regulatory, Policy and action plan Status Adopted Start year of implementation 2017 Gases affected CO 2 , CH 4 , N 2 O Implementing agencies Mauritius Renewable Energy Agency (MARENA), Central Electricity Board (CEB) GHG Emission reduction 190,951 tCO {2e} (Target by 2027)
+Description The project is being implemented in two phases with the following three components: Component 1: Institutional strengthening for renewable energy Component 2: Improving grid absorption capacity followed by PV deployment Component 3: PV mini grids on the Outer Island of Agalega Type of instrument Policy and action plan Status Under implementation Start year of implementation 2017 Gases affected CO 2 Implementing agencies Ministry of Finance Economic Planning and Development, Mauritius Renewable Energy Agency (MARENA), Central Electricity Board (CEB)

 Mitigation Action 2.2 Mandatory Energy Labelling and Minimum Energy Performance Standard Objective To mitigate GHG emissions and reduce energy consumption by helping consumers make informed purchase decisions through improved energy efficiency, utilizing rescaled energy labels to lower fossil fuel imports and greenhouse gas emissions.
 Description The policy and regulatory initiatives include following actions: Implement the Energy Efficiency (Labelling of Regulated Machinery) Regulations 2017 for refrigerators, ovens, and dishwashers.
 Extend these regulations to air conditioners and washing machines.
 Amend the Energy Efficiency (Labelling of Regulated Machinery) Regulations 2017.
 Launch a media campaign to inform the public about energy efficiency.
 Phase out the importation of fixed speed compressor air conditioners Ban the importation of all incandescent light bulbs used for general lighting to promote more energy-efficient lighting.
 Establish procedures to monitor energy efficiency and consumption, aiming for public institutions to reduce their electricity consumption by at least 5%.
-Define Minimum Energy Performance Standard (MEPS) for Air conditioners Type of instrument Regulatory, Policy and action plan Status Adopted Start year of implementation 2017 Gases affected CO 2 , CH 4 , N 2 O Implementing agencies Ministry of Energy and Public Utilities (Energy Efficiency Management Office)
+Define Minimum Energy Performance Standard (MEPS) for Air conditioners Type of instrument Policy and Regulatory Status Under implementation Start year of implementation 2017 Gases affected CO 2 Implementing agencies Ministry of Energy and Public Utilities (Energy Efficiency Management Office)

 Mitigation Action 2.3 Accelerating the Transition to a Net-Zero Nature-Positive Economy in Mauritius (NZNPA) Project Objective The objective of the project is to accelerate the decarbonisation of the manufacturing sector and to establish the enabling conditions to support the integration of nature-based solutions at national level.
 Description The Ministry has completed the Project Preparation Phase and has already submitted its Project Document for approval to the donor (GEF).
 The Project Document delineates the modalities and the activities with timeframes for implementation over the next four years, 2025-2028.
-Type of instrument Policy and pilot demonstration Status Adopted Start year of implementation 2023 Gases affected CO 2 , CH 4 , N 2 O Implementing agencies Ministry of Industry SMEs and Cooperatives (Industrial Development Division)
+Type of instrument Policy and action plan Status Under implementation Start year of implementation 2023 Gases affected CO 2 Implementing agencies Ministry of Industrial Development SMEs and Cooperatives (Industrial Development Division)